supertestnet/frightening-network/README.md

 # Does any of it work right now?

 If you can connect it to your own regtest node the following things work:
-- two users can create a channel
+- two users can create one or more channels
-- fund it
+- fund them
 - create commitment transactions
 - send as many second layer payments as they like to and from one another
-- and then force close the channel.
+- and then force close any channel.
 Also,
 - second layer payments are compatible with the "real" lightning network, so you can do stuff like:
 - have the first user send the second user a payment only if the second user pays a real lightning invoice
 - have the first user "accept" a real lightning payment via the second user, who gets to settle the real lightning payment only if they forward an equal amount to the first user